A Year in the Apiary:

 So there you have it!

-After nearly a year of testing, my enclosed apiary is settled into its surroundings, but has not gone unnoticed by the wildlife in my yard.
+After a couple of years of testing, my enclosed apiary is settled into its surroundings, but has not gone unnoticed by the wildlife in my yard.
 Sometimes a bird perches on top of the frame and lizards climb up the sides to sun themselves.
 A neighbor’s cat stops by to swat a bee through the net and then curls up to sleep in front of the gate.
 Over the past year I’ve found evidence of one skunk that tried to dig underneath, but didn’t get very far.

 Apiary and ladder